yongfreelancer/yongfreelancer.github.io/README.md

 I'm Moeses Reo Barluado, a web developer with almost four years of experience.
 I have proficiency in the following areas:

 ## Web Developer
-As a web developer, my tasks and responsibilities revolve around creating and implementing the visual and interactive elements of a website or web application along with its functionalities on the back-end if necessary.
-I have worked closely with designers and other developers to bring the approved design to life.
+As a web developer, my tasks and responsibilities revolve around creating and implementing the visual and interactive elements of a website or web application along with its functionalities on the back end if necessary.
+This also involves handling the server-side logic and database management of websites/web apps, and working closely with front-end developers and other team members to ensure the smooth functioning and performance of the application.
+I have also worked closely with designers to bring the approved design to life.
 Here's an overview of the tasks and skill sets involved in my overall web development career:
+- Server-Side Programming Languages: Proficiency in PHP.
+- Working with APIs - integrating third-party APIs in the websites
+- Database Management - Understanding of database systems specifically MySQL
 - Responsive Design: Familiarity with responsive design principles and techniques.
-- CSS Preprocessors: Experience with CSS preprocessors like Bootstrap, MaterialCSS, TailwindCSS for efficient styling.
+- CSS Preprocessors: Experience with CSS preprocessors like Bootstrap, MaterialCSS, and TailwindCSS for efficient styling.
 - Version Control: Proficiency in using version control systems, such as Git.
 - Browser Development Tools: Ability to leverage browser development tools for debugging and performance optimization.
 - Web Performance Optimization: Understanding of techniques to optimize website performance and speed.